xapian/xapian-docsprint/glossary.rst

 **Brass**
  Brass was the current "under development" database format in Xapian 1.2.x, 1.3.0 and 1.3.1.
-It was renamed to 'glass' in Xapian 1.3.2 because we decided name backends ascending alphabetical order to make it easier to understand which backend is newest, and since 'flint' was used recently, we skipped over 'd', 'e' and 'f'.
+It was renamed to 'glass' in Xapian 1.3.2 because we decided to use backend names in ascending alphabetical order to make it easier to understand which backend is newest, and since 'flint' was used recently, we skipped over 'd', 'e' and 'f'.

 **Chert**
- Chert is the stable database format used in Xapian 1.2.x.
+ Chert was the stable database format used in Xapian 1.2.x.
 It is similar to Flint in many ways, but generally faster, and uses significantly less disk space.
 Chert is very efficient and highly scalable.
 It supports incremental modifications, and concurrent single-writer and multiple-reader access to a